sjbennett123/polarlarp/content/current_writeups/the_exchange/_index.md

 running_notes: |
-  The fight should be ran as an ambush.
-The treasure drop off point should allow the NPCs to get in close and attack from the rear and sides, pushing the PCs forward and together.
-At no point should the Tarrasch allow themselves to be cut off from retreat.
-When there are about four Tarrasch left, a retreat should be called and the rest should flee toward Granny's location.
+  The fight is be ran as an ambush.
+The treasure drop off point allows the NPCs to get in close and attack from the rear and sides, pushing the PCs forward and together.
+At no point does the Tarrasch allow themselves to be cut off from retreat.
+When there are about four Tarrasch left, a retreat is be called and the rest flee toward Granny's location.
 If they reach the location where Granny is, she can be killed by a killing blow.
 The NPCs can be chased back to this point and killed, so it's not a true flee point.
-  Huldrek should fight the Tarrasch when they appear.
+  Huldrek fights the Tarrasch when they appear.
-  The Tarrasch fighting group should be filled in order of importance: the Tarrasch King, the Tarrasch Rook, the Tarrasch Knight, the Tarrasch Bishop, then the Tarrasch White Pawn, then Tarrasch Black Pawn Chaos Caster and Fighter.
+  The Tarrasch fighting group is filled in order of importance: the Tarrasch King, the Tarrasch Rook, the Tarrasch Knight, the Tarrasch Bishop, then the Tarrasch White Pawn, then Tarrasch Black Pawn Chaos Caster and Fighter.
-  The Rook should concentrate on keeping the Knight and King up, healing the pawns as needed.
+  The Rook concentrates on keeping the Knight and King up, healing the pawns as needed.
-  The Knight should protect the King foremost, the Rook second, and attack third.
+  The Knight protects the King foremost, the Rook second, and attack third.
-  The King should coordinate the fight with the Bishop and run if needed back to Granny.
-Should protect the Rook only if needed.
+  The King coordinates the fight with the Bishop and run if needed back to Granny.
+Protect the Rook only if needed.
   The Rook can raise Undead [X number]
   The Bishop is to take orders from the King during the battle.
-  The pawns should listen for direction from the King and do as instructed.
-Any remaining Pawns should flee when there are five total Tarrasch members left standing.
+  The pawns listen for direction from the King and do as instructed.
+Any remaining Pawns flee when there are five total Tarrasch members left standing.
 ---